dhampirjs/dhampir/packages/core/README.md

 * register custom *Color Themes*;
 * inject theme colors to individual component;
 * develop custom components that use *Color Theme*;
-* use additional API to work with *Themes*, use them, edit them, select between them;
+* use additional API to work with *Themes*, use them, edit them, switch between them;

 ## Components Library